emgong/double-takes/app/posts/2017-02-11-test-contexts.md

 }
 ```

 This is a fairly common pattern.
-The class is defined with a couple collaborators.
-It has related public methods that interact with those collaborators.
-When we’re testing a class like this, we can follow these steps to define a test.
+The class is defined with a couple collaborators, and has related public methods that interact with those collaborators.
+When we’re testing a class like this, it can be helpful to follow a script when testing a class like this:

 1. Arrange
   - Instantiate mocks for our `subject`’s dependencies..